 Russian child allowance and maternity leave

-Child monetary benefit is paid to families with low income that’s below the locally determined minimum subsistence level.
+Child monetary benefit is for families with low income that’s below the minimum subsistence level.
 The one condition is that the child must reside in the household.
-If a parent fails to pay alimony, supplements are paid; single parents receive twice the amount of child allowance to assist single mums and dads.
+If a parent fails to pay alimony, there are supplements; single parents receive twice the amount of child allowance to assist single mums and dads.

-Maternity leave is paid to insured or unemployed parents until the child is 18 months old.
-The benefit is 40 percent of the insured’s average wage within the last 12 months.
+Maternity leave pays insured or unemployed parents until the child is 18 months old.
+The benefit is 40% of the insured’s average wage within the last 12 months.

-Exactly 100 percent of the insured’s gross earnings in the last 12 months is paid for 70 days before the expected date of childbirth and 70 days after childbirth.
-However, this may be extended by an additional 14 or 40 days in certain cases.
+Exactly 100% of the insured’s gross earnings in the last 12 months is paid for 70 days before the expected date of childbirth and 70 days after childbirth.
+However, this may extend by an additional 14 or 40 days in certain cases.

 Working mothers and child support

 A large proportion of the workforce are working mothers.
-Most Russians, including women, value a women’s role in society as a mother and housekeeper far more than her role as an employee, and generally she is expected to be all three simultaneously.
+Most Russians, including women, value a women’s role in society as a mother and housekeeper far more than her role as an employee.
+However, society also expects that she is all three simultaneously.

-It is a well- recognised fact that men occupy most of the powerful and best-paid positions in the workplace.
-Pregnant women or women with a child one to three years of age are strictly forbidden to work at night.
-When a pregnant woman leaves her job to give birth and look after her child, there is a requirement for a three-year paid maternity leave for child care.
+Men occupy most of the powerful positions in the workplace.
+Pregnant women or women with a child one to three years of age cannot work at night.
+When a pregnant woman leaves her job to give birth and look after her child, she receives three-years of paid maternity leave.

-A woman with an employment contract is entitled to pair maternity leave from 70 days prior to giving birth and 70 days after.
+A woman with an employment contract may pair maternity leave from 70 days prior to giving birth and 70 days after.
 Maternity leave benefits are based on the minimum wage rather than on a woman’s current wage.

-Russia also provides a maternity grant, which is a one-time payment totalling three times the minimum wage (or 45 percent of the minimum wage in the case of mothers who have worked less than one year).
+Russia also provides a maternity grant.
+This is a one-time payment totaling three times the minimum wage (or 45% of the minimum wage in the case of mothers who have worked less than one year).
 In order to receive a maternity allowance, a woman must have an employment contract.
-Once that’s obtained, the maternity allowance amounts to 100 percent of the mother’s salary, regardless of her length of employment.
+The maternity allowance then amounts to 100% of the mother’s salary, regardless of her length of employment.

-Maternity allowances in Russia are followed by a monthly child allowance of 80 percent of the minimum wage for children up to 18 months old.
-This allowance may be supplemented by a child-care allowance set at 35 percent of the minimum wage to compensate for earnings lost in the course of caring for children in this age bracket.
+Maternity allowances in Russia are followed by a monthly child allowance of 80% of the minimum wage for children up to 18 months old.
+This allowance may be supplemented by a child-care allowance.
+This is set at 35% of the minimum wage to compensate for earnings lost in the course of caring for children in this age bracket.

-Single mothers and those who receive no child support from the father of their child may obtain an additional 45 percent of the minimum wage up to their child’s sixth birthday.
-The figure is then increased to 50 percent and remains effective until the child is sixteen.
+Single mothers and those who receive no child support from the father of their child may obtain an additional 45% of the minimum wage up to their child’s sixth birthday.
+The figure then increases to 50% and remains effective until the child is sixteen.